Unreal Snacks: History

-In 2008, two teenage brothers, Nicky and Kristopher Bronner, and their father, Boston entrepreneur Michael Bronner, started working to create all-natural candy products as an alternative to artificially flavored chocolate products available in local stores at the time.
-The three tested a large number of recipes for candy, and initiated the company in 2011.
+In 2008, two teenage brothers, Nicky and Kristopher Bronner, and their father, Boston entrepreneur Michael Bronner, began work creating all-natural candy products as an alternative to artificially flavored chocolate products available in local stores at the time.
+The three tested a large number of candy recipes and started the company in 2011.

-By 2013, Unreal was manufacturing and selling chocolate snacks made exclusively with non-GMO ingredients, with no partially hydrogenated oils, preservatives, artificial colorings, gluten, corn, or soy, and reduced sugar compared to similar candies of major brands.
+By 2013, Unreal was manufacturing and selling chocolate snacks made exclusively with non-GMO ingredients, and at the time, had no partially hydrogenated oils, preservatives, artificial colorings, gluten, corn, or soy, and reduced sugar compared to similar candies of major brands.
 They produced several types of chocolate peanut butter cups and candy coated chocolate gems.

 The company scaled too quickly and briefly shut down, relaunching in 2014 with Steve Konczal as CEO.

-In 2015, Unreal ran a successful sales campaign in which autographs by quarterback Tom Brady were hidden in buckets of Halloween candy.
+In 2015, Unreal ran a sales campaign in which autographs by quarterback Tom Brady were hidden in buckets of Halloween candy.